pygame/pygame/docs/reST/ref/mixer.rst

    Sounds.
 A channel can only playback a single Sound at time.
 Using channels is entirely optional since pygame can manage them by default.

+   .. versionchanged:: 2.1.3 This class is also available through the ``pygame.Channel``
+      alias.

    .. method:: play

       | :sl:`play a Sound on a specific Channel`